hippalus/favourite-recipes/README.md

   specific infrastructure implementations.
 - **Separation of Models**: The application separates API models, domain models, and database models.
 This separation allows for flexibility and modularity, as each layer can have its own specific requirements and structures.
-- **API-First Approach**: The API is designed first using OpenAPI (formerly Swagger) to define the contract between the client and server.
-This approach ensures a clear understanding of the API's capabilities and allows for easy documentation and generation of client SDKs.
 - **PostgreSQL**: The application persists data in a PostgreSQL database.
 The use of a relational database allows for structured storage and efficient querying of recipe data.
 - **Test Containers**: Integration tests are performed using Test Containers, enabling the application to run a real